sjappig/mldn-capstone/report/capstone_report.md

 approximately as big as the training dataset, the results are likely to be trustable.

 ### Justification

 From the Table 1 we can see that RNN model outperforms our own benchmark models.
 Compared to results from [2] and [3] the outcome is in line with prediction made in subchapter Benchmark of chapter II.

 From Figure 14 we can see that final RNN model is able to predict some of the labels with good performance.
-For example, model does decent job for predicting "Music".
+For example, model does a decent job for predicting "Music".
 Therefore it makes sense to say that the problem defined in chapter I is solved at least partially.

-\newpage

-## V. Conclusion
-_(approx. 1-2 pages)_

-GPU results are from FloydHub, with Tesla K80.
-CPU results are from personal laptop, with Intel Core i7-4600U.

-As the figure shows, using GPU for training

-In this section, you will need to provide some form of visualization that emphasizes an important quality about the project.
-It is much more free-form, but should reasonably support a significant result or characteristic about the problem that you want to discuss.
-Questions to ask yourself when writing this section:
-- _Have you visualized a relevant or important quality about the problem, dataset, input data, or results?_
-- _Is the visualization thoroughly analyzed and discussed?_
-- _If a plot is provided, are the axes, title, and datum clearly defined?_

 ### Reflection

+Having the process splitted in separate parts with intermediate results (acquiring data, preprocessing and fitting/predicting) was really good approach, as it allowed me to focus mostly one part at a time.
+For example, at the time when I tuned the RNN hyperparameters, I didn't have to worry how I would get the data or how it would look, as I had already the preprocessed features stored in a file.

 Learning more about TensorFlow was one the most interesting parts of this project.
 I had previously used it in Deep Learning-project of Machine Learning Nanodegree, but implementing this project from scratch required much more thorough understading of the framework.
+After this experience though, I think the next time I need to use TensorFlow, I will use some more higher level framework on top of it, e.g. Keras, to reduce the time needed to tinker with the details.

 Perhaps the most problematic aspect of this project was that the amount of data was quite big, so working with it was rather time-consuming.
 Especially training of the RNN model was slow, and after training for a while with just the CPU of my own laptop, I decided to get some GPU-time from FloydHub.

-In this section, you will summarize the entire end-to-end problem solution and discuss one or two particular aspects of the project you found interesting or difficult.
-You are expected to reflect on the project as a whole to show that you have a firm understanding of the entire process employed in your work.
-Questions to ask yourself when writing this section:
-- _Have you thoroughly summarized the entire process you used for this project?_
-- _Were there any interesting aspects of the project?_
-- _Were there any difficult aspects of the project?_
-- _Does the final model and solution fit your expectations for the problem, and should it be used in a general setting to solve these types of problems?_
+Doing calculations in FloydHub more than halved the wall-clock time needed for training, and I am almost certain that I will continue to use FloydHub in the future, as it gave really good performance with minimal user effort.

 ### Improvement